Ravenscourt Park: Modern era

 The park is part of the Conservation Area of Ravenscourt and Starch Green, and its north-eastern corner has been designated an Archaeological Priority Area.
 Today there is still much evidence of historic planting throughout the park, including plane trees and cedars.
 The park is home to two Great Trees of London, an old and stunted plane tree, and a large mature tree of heaven.

 Ravenscourt Park currently offers many facilities including tennis and basketball courts, a bowling green, an all-weather pitch, a walled garden, multiple play areas, and a paddling pool for children.

 There are two cafes in the park.
 The Tea House is run by Fait Maison and is nearest the Paddenswick Road entrance.
 W6 Cafe is located within the W6 Garden Centre on Ravenscourt Avenue near King Street.

 Friends of Ravenscourt Park is an organisation whose aim is "to maintain and improve a well used and loved park in west London."

 A memorial in the park to Giles Hart was unveiled on 5 July 2008.
 He was a British engineer and trade union activist killed in the 7 July 2005 London bombings.

+In popular culture

+Filming occurred for the MCU film Spider-Man: Brand New Day in the park during November 2025.
+Other productions shot in the area include Spare the Rod, Secrets of a Windmill Girl and Victim.